hull/hull-node/README.md

 ## Worker

-More complex connector usually need a background worker to split its operation into smaller tasks to spread the workload:
+More complex connectors usually need a background worker to split its operation into smaller tasks to spread the workload:

 ```javascript
 const express = require("express");